Case Study 1: Japanese Canadians

 Twelve weeks after the attack on Pearl Harbor, the Government of Canada orders all Japanese Canadians to be moved from the British Columbia coast.
 They are forced to live under guard in camps away from everyone else.

 After the Second World War ends, Parliament gives Japanese Canadians the right to vote in federal elections again.
-In this picture, W. A. Curnyow, an 88-year-old Japanese Canadian, casts a vote.

 The Canadian government officially apologizes to Japanese Canadians for denying them their civil and democratic rights.
 Here Prime Minister Brian Mulroney signs the apology while Art Miki of the National Association of Japanese Canadians looks on.